srjresearch/ExtendedPL/Code/README.md

 ### Configuration

-The WAND model contains many parameters and the MCMC code must be configured to run on different datasets.
-Lines 20 to 30 of mcmc.c should be used to specify the number of rankers/entities, the data file location, and the number of desired MCMC iterations.
-Lines 55 to 72 allow the user to specify different ranking types (complete/partial/top); additional information on these types of rankings are given within the Data directory.
-The prior distribution is specified though lines 75 to 107.
-Additional algorithm options, for example, whether it is desired to use the Weighted or standard Plackett-Luce model, or if a fixed seed is to be used, can be defined using lines 110 to 117.
-The code is configured to initialise at random draw from the prior distribution, however, this can be changed in lines 121 to 222 if desired.
-Detailed comments within mcmc.c should help guide the user.
+The Metropolis Coupled MCMC sampling scheme is governed by several tuning parameters that must be configured to analyse different datasets.
+The bullet points below highlight the (beginning of) sections of code that may require user input.
+Detailed comments within epl_code.c should also help guide the user.

+* Line 20 - used to specify the number of rankers/entities, the data file location, the number of desired MCMC iterations and also the number of chains and CPU threads to be used within the computation.
+An indicator variable of whether or not to use a random seed (based on clock time) is also provided.

+* Line 61 - used to define the prior distribution for the unknown choice order and skill parameters.
+Recall that the entities are required to be labelled in order of preference (from 1 to K) when using a non-uniform prior on the choice order parameter.
+Note that the prior distribution is common across all chains, that is, only the likelihood component is tempered.

+* Line 77 - used to tune the Metropolis-Hastings proposals for both the choice order and skill parameters.

+* Line 94 - used to specify the (inverse) temperatures of each chain within the sampling scheme.
+The temperatures should be increasing; with the final chain having temperature 1.

+The code is configured to initialise at random draw from the prior distribution although this can be changed in lines 105 onward if desired.

+### Outputs

+As mentioned above all outputs will be written to /epl_outputs in the current working directory.
+A summary of the files is given below.

+* acc_probs.txt - provides details of the acceptance rates for all parameter proposals and also the between-chain proposals.
+The user should tune the proposal mechanisms to achieve near optimal acceptance rates as discussed within the paper.

+* lambdaout.ssv - posterior samples of the skill parameters (after thin), row i column k gives sample i of skill parameter lambda_k.

+* sigmaout.ssv - posterior samples of the choice order parameter (after thin).

+* likeliout.ssv - values of the (log) observed data likelihood evaluated for each posterior sample.

 ---